bldavies/bldavies.com/content/blog/motu-wp.md

 1. the hyperlinked URL provides a unique and consistent author ID, and
 2. it is much easier to perform a regular expression search for `<a href="(.*?)">` than to distinguish the different uses of commas case-by-case.

-The result is a file named [`linked-authors.csv`](https://github.com/bldavies/motu-wp/blob/master/data/linked-authors.csv) containing working paper years and numbers, and the associated authors' names and IDs.
+The resulting file [`linked-authors.csv`](https://github.com/bldavies/motu-wp/blob/master/data/linked-authors.csv) contains working paper years and numbers, and the associated authors' names and IDs.
-This file excludes the authors of three papers for which there is no landing page linked from the main directory.
+It excludes the authors of three papers for which there is no landing page linked from the main directory.

 After generating the aforementioned CSVs, I migrate from Python to R and begin my analysis.
 The first step is to import the [`igraph`](http://igraph.org/r/) package for working with network objects, load several packages from the [tidyverse](https://www.tidyverse.org) to help with plotting and data manipulation, and of course read in the data: